ETS-Android1/ScheduleManagementApp-COMP3350-A03-Group7/i3_worksheet.md

 A good example of this would be the Login/Create Account feature of our project which we ended up as technical debt that we had to pay off all the way from iteration 1 to fully paying it off at the start of iteration 3.
 We originally estimated that it would take 2 days worth of work from building from scratch to making the UI and to being fully working versus the over 30 days worth of work it actually took, We didn't fully thought out that we needed to implement a working backend/database and how we are going to implement it, How it would look like and how it would interact with other components of our project.

-In order to improve our Estimates, we decided to break down the features/task/debt we plan on doing into develper tasks and then making a list of steps we needed to do to incrementally complete the task/feature
+In order to improve our Estimates, we decided to break down the features/task/debt we plan on doing into develper tasks and then making a checklist of steps we needed to do to incrementally complete the task/feature, we then focus on working on one step on the list before going down to the next one all the way until we finish the checklist and closing the Dev Tasks.

 Evidence
 - how our original estimates were